OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

 As you scroll down the page you will see that |GS| has filled in many of the fields for you.
-When you reach :guilabel:`Coordinate Reference System` you will notice that under *Native SRS* that it says UNKNOWN you will need to fill in the next box (*declared SRS*) to make sure |GS|
+When you reach :guilabel:`Coordinate Reference System` you will notice that under *Native SRS* it says UNKNOWN you will need to fill in the next box (*declared SRS*) to make sure |GS|
 knows where the data is.

-For the time being trust me and type epsg:4326 in the box, if you don't trust me then go to `http://prj2epsg.org/search <http://prj2epsg.org/search>`_ and paste in the string you see if you click on the link next to "UNKNOWN".
+7. You can type epsg:4326 in the box, or go to `http://prj2epsg.org/search <http://prj2epsg.org/search>`_ and paste in the string you see if you click on the link next to "UNKNOWN".
-Then click on :guilabel:`Compute from data` and :guilabel:`Compute from native bounds` to fill in the Bounding Boxes.
-Finally hit :guilabel:`save` and you have published your first layer.
+8. Click on :guilabel:`Compute from data` and :guilabel:`Compute from native bounds` to fill in the Bounding Boxes.
+9. Finally hit :guilabel:`save` and you have published your first layer.

 .. note::
     Don't worry if the layer preview doesn't look